cilium/cilium.io/src/posts/2018-12-03-cni-performance/index.md

 ```

 wrk is able to roughly send 40'0000 requests per second.
 Let's look at the CPU
-consumption on both the sender and reciever:
+consumption on both the sender and receiver:

 ```
 top - 03:03:12 up 1 day,  8:36,  3 users,  load average: 1.16, 0.70, 0.37